alibaba/hooks/packages/hooks/src/useNetwork/index.en-US.md

 <Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A hook that can manage the state of network.
+A hook that tracks the state of network connection.

 ## Examples